mikeschaekermann/mikeschaekermann.github.io/_posts/2016-02-06-notes-on-machine-learning.md

 Inductive Learning: given a training set of examples of the form $(x, f(X))$, return a function $h$ (**hypothesis**) that approximates $f$ (**true underlying function**).

 The quality measure for hypotheses is **generalization**.
-A good hypothesis will generalize well, i.e., predict unseen examples correctly. **Ockham's razor** demands to prefer the simplest hypothesis consistent with the input data.
+A good hypothesis will generalize well, i.e., predict unseen examples correctly. **Ockham's razor** suggests to prefer the simplest hypothesis consistent with the input data.

 Two different types of inductive learning: